 The term “macro” is short for macronutrient.
 Macronutrients are the essential sources that our bodies require in order to function properly: carbohydrates, proteins, and fats.
-All foods consist of these three macronutrients and they each play a different role in the body:
+All foods consist of these three macronutrients and they each play a different role in the body.

-- Proteins are broken down into amino acids, which are essential for cell structure, muscle repair, and basic organ and brain function
+Proteins are broken down into amino acids, which are essential for cell structure, muscle repair, and basic organ and brain function

-- Fats become fatty acids, which insulate and protect our vital organs, help absorb and transport vitamins, and even serve as a secondary source of energy.
+Fats become fatty acids, which insulate and protect our vital organs, help absorb and transport vitamins, and even serve as a secondary source of energy.

 Macrostax provides specific amounts of these three macros that you will eat each day to reach your personal goals, whether it's fat loss, muscle gain, or maintenance.
 For more information on how we calculate these macros, click here.
 You can also read here about why counting macros instead of calories is more beneficial.